Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### What is a change schedule used for?

-- [ ] To help plan emergency changes.
+- [ ] To help plan Emergency Changes.
 - [ ] To help authorize standard changes.
 - [x] To help assign a change authority.
 - [ ] To help manage normal changes.